The Happenings on Shaw Hill

 “I’m in bed, sleeping.”

 “No, you get up,” she said, “and use the other bathroom.”
-She was pointing to the other bathroom we have downstairs next to the pantry closet.
+She was pointing across the room to the bathroom next to the pantry closet.

 I did not remember any of that.
 When I need to use the bathroom I use our master bathroom right next to our bed.
 I do it several times a night.